 - Wash your hands after using the restroom, sneezing, coughing, shaking hands, or touching things that might have germs; for example a baby’s diaper.

 - To learn more, see “Do You Know… Clean Hands.”

-Up-to-date immunizations can prevent many of the more serious infections, especially pneumococcal bacteria, which causes pneumonia and other infections.
+Vaccines can prevent many of the more serious infections.
+This is especially true for pneumococcal bacteria, which causes pneumonia and other infections.